Ana Carrasco broke her back after a 'stupid' crash. Eight months later she raced to victory - KESQ

 Fairy tale win

-Then the fairy tale, in only her second race meeting, at the Marco Simoncelli circuit in Misano, Italy, Carrasco clinched an improbably victory, just eight months after her accident:
+Then the fairy tale, in only her second race meeting, at the Marco Simoncelli circuit in Misano, Italy, Carrasco clinched an improbable victory, just eight months after her accident:

 “The Misano race was really crazy,” she grins.
 “In the last lap I had good luck, I was in the right place in the straight, I could overtake I think seven, eight riders in the last four corners […] to finish second would have been good in that race, but winning was even better for me, for the team.
 They had to wait for me for many months, so to be back winning was really nice for them and for me.”